-And that’s how teddy bears came into being.
-We hope you enjoyed this little historical note.
+And that’s the teddy bears history.
+We hope you enjoyed this little footnote of the past.
 If you have stuffed pet teddy bears, or pets who love their teddy bears, we would love to see a pic!
-Post on our Facebook page using #fcvcteddybear.
+Post on our Facebook or Instagram page using @fullcircleveterinarycare. 🐻

 Articles that you may find interesting – Pampering Your Pet on a Budget and Whether You Call Them Orange, Marmalade or Ginger – They’re Lovable